Share feedback

 Inference engines

-Docker Model Runner supports two inference engines: llama.cpp and vLLM.
+Docker Model Runner supports three inference engines: llama.cpp, vLLM, and Diffusers.
 Each engine has different strengths, supported platforms, and model format requirements.
 This guide helps you choose the right engine and configure it for your use case.

 Engine comparison